 Sustainability risk is a general risk and there are elements of sustainability risks across SCBC's entire operations.
-Sustainability risk consists of three components; environmental, social and governance risk.
+Sustainability risk is classified as a necessary risk and consists of three components; environmental, social and governance risk.

 Risk management approach and governance